Dispatch-Aware Deep Neural Network for Optimal Transmission Switching: Case Study

-The overall performance comparisons are summarized in Table~\ref{table:118_73_bus}.
-We start our discussion with the IEEE 73 bus system, which represents a non-binding operating regime.
-In this case, ED, DC-OPF, and DC-OTS yield identical generation costs across all tested load scenarios, indicating that network constraints are largely non-binding even under varying load levels.
-Consequently, transmission switching does not provide additional economic benefits in this system.
-Importantly, the proposed DA-DNN correctly follows DC-OPF and DC-OTS solutions without introducing unnecessary switching actions.
-This behavior is desirable from an operational perspective, as it confirms that DA-DNN does not induce unnecessary topology changes in uncongested systems.
+IEEE 73-bus system operates in a non-binding condition, where network constraints are rarely active under the tested loading conditions.
+Thus, ED, DC-OPF, and DC-OTS yield identical generation costs across all scenarios (\$183.01k), indicating that transmission switching does not provide additional economic benefits in this system.

-In contrast, learning-based baselines exhibit fundamentally different behavior in this non-binding regime.
-In particular, LDF produces extremely low numerical generation costs (e.g., 152.03k), but these values are entirely meaningless because the predicted solutions violate both equality and inequality constraints by 100\%.
-Even when post-processing is applied (LDF+PP), the predicted line-status configurations frequently lead to infeasible DC-OPF problems, resulting in complete constraint violations.
-These results highlight that, even in a non-binding system where the optimal solution is trivial, physics-unaware learning approaches fail to produce valid operating points, underscoring the necessity of embedding power system constraints into the learning framework.

-We next consider the IEEE 118 bus system, where network constraints become binding and transmission switching provides tangible economic benefits.
-In this case, DA-DNN yields an average generation cost of 93.03k, compared to the optimal DC-OTS cost of 93.01k, which corresponds to an optimality gap of 0.02\%.
-Although this gap is not exactly zero, the difference in cost is very small.
-In contrast, the difference in computational time is substantial.
-For example, the Gurobi-based mixed-integer OTS solver requires 19.14 $\pm$ 199.44 seconds, and the large standard deviation indicates that the computation time can vary widely across instances.
-This variability is challenging for real-time operations, where reliable and consistent computation is essential for both dispatch and corrective switching \cite{shao2005corrective}.

-In contrast, learning-based approaches offer consistent and system-independent computation time, since inference consists of a single neural network forward pass followed by one DC-OPF solve.
-Among them, DA-DNN is the most efficient: it produces a feasible topology–dispatch pair in the time of a single DC-OPF solve, with negligible variance across all test scenarios.
-Moreover, it guarantees feasibility at every step by embedding the OPF layer directly into training and inference.
-Although SL shows a similar average cost in the 118 bus system, this result is misleading from an operational perspective.
-This is because SL requires pre-solved OTS labels, which necessitates solving thousands of mixed-integer programs offline using conventional solvers.
-This limitation increases the overall computational burden and prevents SL from serving as a practical real-time OTS method, particularly when operating conditions or network constraints change.

-Overall, DA-DNN achieves near-optimal OTS performance when transmission switching is beneficial, matches the DC-OPF solution in uncongested systems, and provides strict feasibility and real-time computation without requiring labeled OTS data.
-This combination of economic efficiency, computational stability, and operational reliability makes the proposed method well-suited for deployment in real-time OTS.
+In this setting, the proposed DA-DNN successfully reproduces the DC-OPF and DC-OTS solutions without inducing unnecessary topology changes.
+This behavior serves as an important sanity check: when transmission switching is not beneficial, DA-DNN does not introduce spurious line openings and converges to the same operating point as conventional optimization-based methods.